-Air pressure increased to 5-6 bar is enough to blow away molten metal in the incision.
+Air pressure increased to 5-6 bar is enough to blow away molten metal from the incision.

-Since nearly 80% of the air is nitrogen, compressed air cutting is essentially a melting cut.
+Since nearly 80% of the air is nitrogen, compressed air cutting is essentially a thermal cutting method.

 Plasma Assisted Cutting

-If the parameters are selected properly, plasma clouds will appear in the plasma-assisted fusion cutting incision.
+If the parameters are selected properly, plasma clouds will appear in the incision during plasma-assisted fusion cutting.

 The plasma cloud consists of ionized metal vapor and ionized cutting gas.

-The plasma cloud absorbs the energy of the CO2 laser and converts it into the workpiece, allowing more energy to be coupled to the workpiece, which melts the metal faster and making the cutting faster.
+The plasma cloud absorbs the energy of the CO2 laser and converts it into heat on the workpiece, allowing more energy to be coupled to the workpiece, which results in faster melting of the metal and faster cutting.

-Therefore, the cutting process is also called high-speed plasma cutting.
+Therefore, the cutting process is also referred to as high-speed plasma cutting.

-The plasma cloud is actually transparent to the solid laser, so the plasma-assisted fusion cutting can only be used on CO2 laser cutting.
+The plasma cloud is transparent to the solid laser, so plasma-assisted fusion cutting can only be used with CO2 laser cutting.

-Using continuous CO2 laser processing to evaporate materials with low heat and high absorption can achieve the above effects, such as thin plastic film and non-melting materials such as wood, paper and foam.
+Continuous CO2 laser processing can achieve this effect when evaporating materials with low heat and high absorption, such as thin plastic film and non-melting materials like wood, paper, and foam.

-Ultrashort pulse laser allows this technique to be applied to other materials.
+Ultrashort pulse lasers enable this technique to be applied to other materials.

-The free electrons in the metal absorb the laser and heat up dramatically.
+The free electrons in the metal absorb the laser and heat up significantly.

-The laser pulse does not react with molten particles and plasma, and the material sublimates directly, without the time to transfer energy to the surrounding material in the form of heat.
+The laser pulse doesn’t react with molten particles and plasma, and the material sublimates directly without transferring energy to the surrounding material as heat.

-There is no obvious thermal effect in picosecond pulse ablation material, no fusion and burr formation.
+There is no apparent thermal effect in picosecond pulse ablation of the material, and no fusion or burr formation occurs.

 Fig.3 Gasification cutting: laser makes material evaporate and burn.
 The pressure of the steam exhausts the slag from the incision

-Many parameters affect the laser cutting process, some of which depend on the technical performance of the laser generator and the laser cutting machine, while others are varied.
+Several parameters affect the laser cutting process, with some being dependent on the technical performance of the laser generator and laser cutting machine, while others are adjustable.

-The degree of polarization indicates what percentage of the laser is converted.
+The degree of polarization indicates the percentage of the laser that gets converted.

-The typical degree of polarization is about 90%.
-This is sufficient for high-quality cutting.
+Typically, the degree of polarization is around 90%, which is sufficient for achieving high-quality cutting.

-The focus diameter affects the width of the incision and can change the focus diameter by changing the focal length of the focus lens.
-Smaller focus diameter means narrower incisions.
+The focus diameter affects the width of the incision and can be modified by changing the focal length of the focus lens.
+A smaller focus diameter results in narrower incisions.

-The focal position determines the beam diameter, power density and the shape of the incision on the surface of the workpiece.
+The focal position determines the beam diameter, power density, and the shape of the incision on the workpiece’s surface.

 Fi.4 Focus position: inside, surface and the upward side of the workpiece.

-Laser power should be matched with machining type, material type and thickness.
+The laser power should be matched with the machining type, material type, and thickness.

-The power must be high enough that the power density on the workpiece exceeds the processing threshold.
+The power must be high enough so that the power density on the workpiece surpasses the processing threshold.

 Fig.5 Higher laser power can cut thicker material

-In order to melt holes or produce precise contours, low-frequency pulsed lasers are used.
+For melting holes or producing accurate contours, low-frequency pulsed lasers are used.

 Laser power and cutting speed must match each other.
 Too fast or too slow cutting speed can lead to increased roughness and burr formation.